Julius Bergman

-Julius Bergman (born November 2, 1995) is a Swedish professional ice hockey defenceman who is currently playing under contract for Södertälje SK in the HockeyAllsvenskan (Allsv).
+Julius Bergman (born 2 November 1995) is a Swedish professional ice hockey defenceman.
+He is currently a free agent.

 Bergman was selected by the San Jose Sharks in the second round (46th overall) of the 2014 NHL Entry Draft.

 Playing career

 Bergman grew up playing youth hockey in Sweden, initially with the junior teams affiliated with Karlskrona HK before being loaned to the Frölunda HC organization, where he played firstly with the J18 team before being moved to the J20 team.
 Bergman made his debut with the senior Frölunda team during the 2013 European Trophy.